MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-app-pack-containers-policies.md

 Mobile device container packing policies let you control the packing process supported by the Warehouse Management mobile app.

-For more information about how packing containers with the Warehouse Management mobile app works see, [Packing containers with the Warehouse Management mobile app](warehouse-app-packing-containers.md).
+For more information about how packing containers with the Warehouse Management mobile app works, see [Packing containers with the Warehouse Management mobile app](warehouse-app-packing-containers.md).
 For an example of how to set up and use this functionality, see [Example scenario – Pack containers with the Warehouse Management mobile app](warehouse-app-pack-containers-scenario.md).

 ## Prerequisites